Hike the W-Trek, Visit Perito Moreno Glacier and Explore El Chaltén

 Torres del Paine

 Los Cuernos is located not far from the beach of Lago Nordensköld.
 There are 8 double cabins that include access to a hot tub.
 Dinner is served at communal tables in two shifts.
 All bathrooms are shared by guests in each category, meaning cabin guests share a bathroom with other cabin guests, refugio guests share with refugio guests and campers share with other campers.

 Refugio Paine Grande

 Torres del Paine

 Paine Grande is located at the drop-off point of the catamaran on Lago Pehoé.
 The building can accommodate 100 hikers in 22 dormitory rooms with bunks for 2, 4, or 6 people.
 The refugio has a restaurant, bar, lounge and shop with camping supplies.

 Overlooking the stunning blue-green waters of Lago Argentina, Alto Calafate is a 4-star hotel that has sweeping views, excellent food and an onsite spa.
 A free shuttle will whisk you to the city center in around 10 minutes.

 Don Los Cerros

 Don Los Cerros is a 4-star boutique hotel and spa.
 Strategically located on a natural balcony, it allows a view of the Chaltén Valley below.
 The rooms feature large windows, making the landscape a key decorative element in the rooms.

 Patagonia Eco Domes

 Patagonia Eco Domes is a beautiful self-sustainable eco lodge built in the middle of the silent forests of Lenga on the outskirts of El Chaltén.
 Almost all domes have a great view of the Fitz Roy Massif, wildlife and the Andes chain.
 One of the best features is their customer service and the option of vegetarian meals.

-Most people hike in Patagonia during the spring through fall months (it is possible to complete the treks in winter, but a guide is recommended).
+Most people complete the W-Trek during the southern hemisphere's spring through fall months, between October and March.
+It is also possible to complete the trek in winter, but a guide is recommended.
 Peak travel is in January and February.
-Expect rain almost daily, along with sun, along with possible snow and high wind.
+Expect rain almost daily, along with sun, possible snow and high wind.
 In fact, just expect all four seasons in one day.